 Grades - Designate the quality of work a student produces academically.

 Graduation Requirements - Any courses, exams, and/or fieldwork experiences required by the college to earn a particular degree.
-For example, passing the CUNY Assessment Exams, passing the CUNY Proficiency Exam, completing College Preparatory Initiative units, and meeting degree requirements are all required for graduation.
-For students to receive their degree, they must complete a graduation application with the registrar’s office.
+For example, passing the CUNY Assessment Exams, completing College Preparatory Initiative units, and meeting degree requirements are all required for graduation.
+For students to receive their degree, they must complete a graduation application with the registrar's office.

 Honors Program - Designed for bright, motivated students interested in participating in honors courses, independent study seminars, and research projects while pursuing their associate degree.
-To graduate with any of the degrees offered, you must be a matriculated student and complete the required number of credits for your major with a minimum cumulative grade point index of 2.00 with is at least a ‘C’ average.
-The CUNY Proficiency Exam is also required for Graduation.
+To graduate with any of the degrees offered, you must be a matriculated student and complete the required number of credits for your major with a minimum cumulative grade point index of 2.00 with is at least a 'C' average. http://www.kbcc.cuny.edu/honors

 Incomplete (INC) - A grade that is given to a student, who is passing, but missed an assignment or examination.
 A grade of INC changes to an F if the work is not made up by the 10th week of the next 12-week module.
 Students who receive an INC are strongly suggested to speak with their professor to complete missing work in order to receive a passing grade.